orttak/fastapi-training-v2/documents/readme.md

 we have upgrade and downgrade functions in migration file. it is like git commit.
 4- after that we define upgrade and downgrade functions in migration file.
 5- alembic upgrade revisionID # run migration file
-6- alembci currten # show current revision. if you create new revision file and do not apply it with upgrade you can alembic upgaade head and latest changes apply to database.
+6- alembci currten # show current revision. if you create new revision file and do not apply it with upgrade you can alembic upgrade head and latest changes apply to database.
 7- if you also define downgrade function in migration file you can downgrade your database with alembic downgrade revisionID. if you do not define downgrade function you can not downgrade your database.

 Alembic sifirdan baslamaya gerek yok.
 Current DB de olanlari alip migration file olusturabiliriz.
 Bunun icin: alembic revision --autogenerate -m "create post table"